mimido8/catalogged/catalogged/README.md

-# flutterapp
+# catalogged

-A new Flutter application.
+A flutter application to manage your receipts

 ## Getting Started